Tulla Landis Teaching a class

 Are reference letters required?

-• A faculty member from a nursing program you attended
+• A current or past faculty member from a nursing program you attended.

-• A professional reference from a work setting
+• Two professional references from a work setting (head nurse, provider, NP/PA, etc.)

 You do not need to provide a paper recommendation.
 Please contact references prior to applying to ensure they are willing to respond to your recommendation request; ask them to discuss your leadership, academic standards, and skills as they pertain to your primary interest area.